How Artists Use Instagram

 Thanks to Ferris Plock, Amandalynn, Porous Walker, Bunny Reiss, Scott Hove and June Leeloo for their generous assistance with this article.

-If you're interested in consulting on any aspect of your art or art career, you're more than welcome to call me at 415.931.7875 or email email@example.com.
+If you're interested in consulting on any aspect of your art or art career, or on buffing up your social media profile, you're more than welcome to call me at 415.931.7875 or email email@example.com.

 (art by Wanxin Zhang)

 - How to Buy Art on Instagram and Facebook

 More and more people are buying more and more art online all the time, not only from artist websites or online stores, but perhaps even more so, on social media ...